 Running Workout for Beginners

-With New Year’s just behind us, so many of us are diving into new workout routines.
+With the cost of everything, including gym memberships rising, so many of us are diving into new workout routines.
 One popular choice is running, since it’s one of the few workouts that requires nothing but sneakers and space.
-Plus, here in Powder Springs, mild winter temperatures mean we can often enjoy new year runs in the great outdoors.
+Plus, here in Powder Springs, spring is a great time to enjoy runs in the great outdoors, before the worst of the summer heat hits us.
 Sounds perfect, right?
+Just remember to protect your feet from summer sports injuries by easing into your routine and paying attention to proper form and footwear—especially as temperatures rise and outdoor activity increases.

-Unfortunately, when people first get into running, they make a lot of mistakes—training too fast, too heard or too often.
-And that leads to injuries.
-Want to start the new year on the right foot without getting hurt?
-Check out sports podiatrist Dr. Alvin Cowans; running workout for beginners and get ready to train safely!
+Unfortunately, when people first get into running, they make a lot of mistakes—training too fast, too hard, or too often.
+They also forget when to replace those worn-out running shoes.
+And all of that can lead to injuries.
+Want to head into summer on the right foot, without getting hurt?
+Check out sports injuries podiatrist Dr. Alvin Cowans’ running workout for beginners and get ready to train safely!

 Running Workout for Beginners: Why Stance Matters